-The responsibilities of Criminalist I's are described in the Civil Service specifications for that title.
-Generally, Criminalist I's are responsible to work in rotations in the laboratory and, after appropriate training, may examine rape kits and other small items of evidence, prepare written scientific reports on negative" serology cases, and may testify in court, if required by an Assistant District Attorney.
+The responsibilities of Criminalist redescribed in the Civil Service specifications for that title.
+Generally, Criminalist I's are responsible to work in rotations in the laboratory and, after appropriate training, may examine rape kits and other small items of evidence, prepare written scientific reports on "negative" serology cases, and may testify in court, if required by an Assistant District Attorney.
 Criminalist I's who are performing casework must take proficiency tests as required by regulating and accrediting bodies.
-These scientists are DNA technicians as defined by the FBI Quality Assurance Standards.
+These scientists are DNA technicians as defined by the FBKQuality Assurance Standards.